meet-bhagdev/phptekdemo/README2.md

 If you installed Apache via the package manager, the Apache config file(s) may have a different structure.
 In Ubuntu, you can find apache2.conf in /etc/apache2\.
 Add the above lines to this file.

-###To install PHP and the PHP apache module using your package manager,
+###Install PHP from the package manager
-you must ensure that your distribution provides PHP 7, as earlier versions will not work.
+To install PHP and the PHP apache module using your package manager, you must ensure that your distribution provides PHP 7, as earlier versions will not work.

 NOTE: Installing PHP from package requires installing php-odbc for symbol definitions.
 However, php-odbc uses a different version of unixODBC from the one obtained when following the instructions above.
 As mentioned, we do not recommend using your package manager's version of unixODBC, and we cannot guarantee that the functionality obtained installing PHP this way will be the same as when installing PHP from source.
 Follow these steps to install from the package manager on Ubuntu: